l7purohit/LPurohit-Portfolio/Interview_Extracts.md

 ### The following is a compilation of the interview interactions conducted for Part-II of the project.
 The interviewees had different approaches to answers and also varying backgrounds.

-## Timothy Naudet - Chemistry Major at WestPoint Military Academy
+## Chemistry Major at WestPoint Military Academy

 ### Questions asked BEFORE the Storyboard and Wireframes are shown -